stonerlab/stonerplots/docs/source/style-gallery.rst

 Inset Plots
 ~~~~~~~~~~~

-The :py:class:`InsetPlot` context manager can be used to add a new set of axes as an inset to a plot.
+The :py:class:`stonerplots.InsetPlot` context manager can be used to add a new set of axes as an inset to a plot.

 .. image::  ../../examples/figures/fig07a.png
    :alt: Plot with inset in lower right corner